-Dougherty worked directly with David Fales, one of college's football's top quarterbacks, to produce a passing game that gained more than 4,000 yards for the second season in a row.
-Dougherty's overall accomplishments were noticed nationally as a 2013 nominee for the Broyles Award honoring the top assistant coach in the NCAA Division I FBS football.
+San José State's offense set 10 single-season team school records and its players had a hand in tying or establishing more than 35 new school individual marks.
+Dougherty worked directly with quarterback David Fales on a passing game that gained more than 4,000 yards for the second season in a row.
+His success was recognized nationally as a 2013 nominee for the Broyles Award honoring the top assistant coach in the NCAA Division I FBS football.

 A quarterback at the University of Missouri during the 1997 through 2001 seasons, Dougherty began his coaching career at Illinois Wesleyan College in 2002 and was there two seasons coaching defensive backs.